What is LSD Addiction?

 Repeated use of LSD can rewire synaptic connections, embedding memories of experiences associated with use.
 These associations are enough to trigger cravings upon exposure to individuals, locations, or situations related to previous trips.

-What are the symptoms of LSD addiction?
+What are the Symptoms of LSD Addiction?

 Following are some of the main symptoms one can look out for in LSD addiction: